 The Detraining Effect: Why the 2-Week Gap Between Indoor and Outdoor Track Matters.

-A few years ago, I watched one of the most talented athletes I’ve ever coached lose an entire outdoor season in 21 days.
+A few years ago, one of the most talented athletes I’ve ever coached made a decision that quietly cost her an entire outdoor track season.

-She’d just run 2:18 in the 800m indoors as a junior—a time that should’ve launched her into elite company by spring.
-College coaches were already calling.
-Her trajectory was set.
+She’d just run 2:19 in the 800m indoors as a junior—a time that had college coaches calling.
+All she had to do was keep the momentum going.

-Then she disappeared for three weeks.
+Instead, she took four weeks off.
 “Just need a break, Coach.”

 For most track athletes, the indoor season wrapped up a couple weeks ago.
 State meets are over.
 PRs have been logged.
-Basketball playoff brackets are determined.
-Ski season is winding down.
-The work is done, right?
+Basketball playoffs and ski season are winding down.
+It feels like a natural stopping point—and honestly, a short reset is exactly what your body needs.

 Choose Your Path